How Do You Properly Boil and Simmer? Here’s Everything You Should Know

 Bring to a boil, then reduce to a simmer: It seems counter-intuitive, doesn’t it?
 Why do so many recipes have you bring foods all the way up to a boil and then reduce it back to a simmer?
 The biggest reason is time: it can take quite a while for food to come to a simmer over medium-low heat; it’s faster to bring it to a boil, then cut the heat back.
 It’s also easier to control the simmer when you do it this way.

-What recipes mean by boil and simmer: When a recipe says "bring to a boil," it means a true, rolling boil.
-Whether your boiling eggs or about to simmer a soup, you should see big bubbles and lots of roiling action in the pot.
-A recipe that tells you to "let simmer," means you should see small bubbles merrily popping the surface, but less action and vigor than a true boil.
-Be aware when a recipe says to use a "slow simmer" or a "rapid simmer" and adjust the heat under the pot accordingly.
+What recipes mean by boil and simmer: When a recipe says “bring to a boil,” it means a true, rolling boil.
+Whether you are boiling eggs or about to simmer a soup, you should see big bubbles and lots of roiling action in the pot.
+A recipe that tells you to “let simmer,” means you should see small bubbles merrily popping the surface, but less action and vigor than a true boil.
+Be aware when a recipe says to use a “slow simmer” or a “rapid simmer” and adjust the heat under the pot accordingly.

 Simmering and Boiling Cheat Sheet